 - Need to determine a point location of a storm in model output to use while making a track (or intensity) forecast

 - An external tracker is applied to the model fields after the model run is complete

 - A weighted average of the centroid positions of several lowlevel variables is used:

 - 850 mb vorticity

 - 700 mb vorticity

 - Surface/10m vorticity

 - 850 mb geopotential height

 - 700 mb geopotential height

 - Mean Sea Level Pressure

 - 3 secondary parameters (850 mb/700 mb/10m wind speed minimum)

-Why the need for an external tracker?
+Why the need for a multi-variate external tracker?

 Gustav in GFS: The SLP center was found 188 km from the vorticity center.
+But which model should you use?